 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual’s age, color, disability, genetic information, gender, gender identity, national origin, race, religion, sexual orientation, or veteran status.

-Director, Center for Child and Family Policy
+Research Aide - Center for Child & Family Policy

 Staff Assistant-Center for Child & Family Policy

 Perform responsible administrative and secretarial duties of a complex and confidential nature in support of major departmental or divisional activities to relieve supervisor of varied clerical and administrative responsibilities and to maintain efficiency in organizational operations.

 Communications Director - Center for Child & Family Policy (Sanford Title)